ghoomfrog/silili/README.md

 # Min Si

-Min Si is a hand-signed system for Lil Si.
-It features easy and recognizable gestures for each sound.
+Min Si is a hand-signed system for Lil Si that features easy and recognizable gestures for each sound.

 - *a* is signed with a stretched palm
 - *i* is signed with a semi-open hand